finos/rune-dsl/documentation/rosetta-modelling-component.md

 - `maxBy` / `minBy`

 The syntax also supports selecting values by an ordering based on an attribute using the `maxBy` and `minBy` keywords.
 For each input value to the rule the provided test expression or rule is evaluated to give a test result and paired with the input value.
 When all values have been processes the pair with the highest test result is selected and the associated value is returned by the rule.
-The test expression or rule must return a value of single cardinality and must be of a comparable basic data type e.g. date, time, number, string In the below example, we first apply a filter and extract a `fixedInterestRate` attribute.
+The test expression or rule must return a value of single cardinality and must be of a [comparable type](#comparable-type).
+In the below example, we first apply a filter and extract a `fixedInterestRate` attribute.
 There could be multiple attribute values, so we select the one with the highest rate and return that FixedInterestRate object.

 ``` Haskell
 filter when rule IsFixedFloat then